EthSpring/EthSpring/docs/introduction/2-accounts/1-what-is-an-account.md

 ---
-title: "What is an account?"
+title: "2.1 What is an account?"
 id: 1-what-is-an-account
 ---